ryanbergeson05-create/BergesonandtheBeast/README.md

 # BergesonandtheBeast
-We create Disney vacations for others.
+We are an independent travel planning company.